KikeVen/python911/_posts/2019-9-28-python-installation-04.md

 Although the MacOS comes with an older version of Python installed, Python 2.7, it isn't recommended for developing as it will be faced out later in 2019. **We need to get the most resent stable version of Python.**

-There are different methods for installing python on the Mac OS, one by installing
+There are different methods for installing python on the Mac OS

 * The same way as we did in Windows or
 * using HomeBrew.

 For the sake of continuity and simplicity we will install it similarly as described for windows.

-Once you have downloaded the latest version of Python as described above in "**Downloading Python**" from <http://www.python.org>
+Once you have downloaded the latest version of Python, as described above in "**Downloading Python**" from <http://www.python.org>

 * Run the Python installer to install the latest version of Python
   * If prompted for setting PATH variable, make sure to select it.